metalbear-co/mirrord.dev/content/docs/overview/faq.md

 This includes: Rust, Node, Python, Java, Kotlin, Ruby, and others (most languages use libc).

-mirrord also has specific support for the following languages that don't use libc: [Go](https://metalbear.co/blog/hooking-go-from-rust-hitchhikers-guide-to-the-go-laxy/)
+mirrord also supports for [Go](https://metalbear.co/blog/hooking-go-from-rust-hitchhikers-guide-to-the-go-laxy/), which doesn't use libc

 ## Does mirrord install anything on the cluster?